Skip to content

 • BotRunner.bat/BotRunner.sh: Launcher for the BotCity Runner tool in headless mode.

-• BotStudio-X.Y.Z.exe/BotStudio.sh: Launcher for the BotCity Studio tool.
+• BotStudio.exe/BotStudio.sh: Launcher for the BotCity Studio tool.

 • conf: Folder containing the configuration files.